-Consistency plays an important role in promoting investor certainty and reducing regulatory risk.
-Therefore, maintaining consistency in the way contingency FCAS costs are recovered encourages regulatory certainty.
-Regulatory uncertainty can also be exacerbated where a decision to deviate from an existing market framework could be used to justify subsequent decisions to deviate from market frameworks.
+Regulatory uncertainty may be exacerbated where a decision to deviate from an existing market framework could be used to support further divergence from existing frameworks.
 The prospect of increased inconsistency within the NEM can undermine confidence in regulatory processes, and certainty in the market frameworks that are likely to apply into the future.
 Together, these factors can reduce investor confidence in the NEM.